EnchantedOrange/Orangebot-node/README.md

 ```

 where:

+- `options.clientId` is a string used to identify your application to the API,
 - `identity` object is your bot's unique credentials,
 - `channels` is the list that contains twitch channels to which bot will connect,
 - `idleChannels` is the list that contains twitch channels from which bot should only get messages, but should not execute commands (idle channels must be in `channels` list too),
 - `commandPrefix` is the prefix that users should type before commands,
 - `admins` are users who can execute sensitive commands (usually there must be only your account),
 - `forbiddenWords` are RegExps that describe words that you don't want the bot to say,
 - `wordsToDetect` are RegExps that describe words that, when appearing in a chat, cause the bot to play a notification sound.

 For more information about RegExp, visit [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).